 Schwartz is the author of three books about gambling, including Roll the Bones: The History of Gambling, Suburban Xanadu: The Casino Resort on the Las Vegas Strip and Beyond, and Cutting the Wire: Gaming Prohibition and the Internet.
 He currently writes the biweekly Green Felt Journal column for Vegas Seven magazine and was named gaming and hospitality editor of Vegas Seven.

-William Sousa is the Director of the Center for Crime and Justice Policy and an Associate Professor in the Department of Criminal Justice at the University of Nevada, Las Vegas.
+William Sousa is the Director of the Center for Crime and Justice Policy and Professor in the Department of Criminal Justice at the University of Nevada, Las Vegas.
 The focus of his research is on crime and disorder reduction policies implemented by police agencies.
 His current projects involve police order-maintenance practices, policing technologies, and community crime prevention in Las Vegas neighborhoods.
 He is the author, with Kenneth J. Peak, of the book Policing America: Challenges and Best Practices.
 His recent publications appear in Police Quarterly, The Journal of Criminal Law and Criminology, and The Journal of Experimental Criminology.
 He received his B.A. from Stonehill College (Easton, MA), his M.S. from Northeastern University, and his Ph.D. from Rutgers University.

 Roy Student is the founder and president of Applied Management Strategies (AMS).
 A long-time gaming and hospitality executive, Student utilizes his key expertise and experience as a sought-after consultant and speaker to the international casino and gaming industry from his base in Las Vegas.
 Student has traveled throughout the world and has extensive gaming contacts and relationships within the various global regions.

 Student has been the force behind the successful market entry for companies expanding as well as coming from Asia, Europe and South America.
 Listed in the “Who’s Who of Casino Gaming,” Student is a member of the International Association of Gaming Attorneys and has participated in casino gaming on five continents.
-He currently sits on the board of Win Systems and Global Gaming Business Magazine.
-Student also serves as Executive Advisor to Clarion Gaming in the United Kingdom for all ICE Events and the Advisory Board for Mars World.
-He has been honored as a recipient of the annual Global Gaming Business Gaming and Technology Award.

 While president of Cyberview Technology, now part of IGT, Student crafted the plan for this small and unknown software and systems developer and hardware supplier to being acknowledged as the pioneer of server-based, downloadable gaming for the U.S. casino industry.
 Previously, Student was chairman and founder of Gaming Systems International (GSI), a leading developer of casino management systems, later sold to a Monaco company.